CUSTOM QUALITY DIY LED LANDSCAPE LIGHTING SOLUTIONS - PROFESSIONAL DESIGN SERVICES

 Subtle Illustration

 This illustration provides a more accurate depiction of the results of the new landscape lighting system.
-It is beneficial to have both styles, as it can be challenging to see subtle illumination very well, especially around hedges, sidewalks, and trees.
-Utilizing DIY landscape lights can enhance these features, making design services even more effective.
+It is beneficial to have both styles, as it can be challenging to see subtle illumination very well on mock-ups, especially around hedges, sidewalks, and trees.
+Utilizing multiple mock-ups and illustrations can help see what the designs will produce.

 A SIMPLE 3 OPTION SYSTEM DESIGN EXAMPLE